Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Safer Vaping For Everyone - Using Nicotine-Free Vapes

-Secondhand vaping can put you at health risks similar to secondhand cigarette smoke in the long run.
+Passive vaping can put you at health risks similar to secondhand cigarette smoke in the long run.

 Luckily, nicotine-free electronic cigarettes allow you to reduce the risks of second hand vape exposure to yourself and others.

 Cyclone Pods makes vaping safer and more accessible with their tobacco and nicotine-free range.
+Head to the Cyclone Pods website to see how to transform your vaping experience.